 Lena Horne Biography

-A pioneer among African-American performers, Lena Horne had the talent and beauty to crack the race barrier in Hollywood in the 1940s.
+A pioneer among African-American performers, Lena Horne had the talent, beauty and ambition to crack the race barrier in Hollywood in the 1940s.

-In later years she sang in clubs and was a steady presence on TV and radio.
-Lena Horne’s active career spanned six decades.
+In later years she continued to sing in clubs and was a steady presence on TV and radio; her active career spanned six decades.
 Her Broadway musical retrospective, Lena Horne: The Lady and Her Music, ran for 333 performances in 1981-82.

 She was showered with awards near the end of her career, among them a special Tony Award (1981), Kennedy Center Honors (1984), and a Grammy Lifetime Achievement Award (1989).

 Lena Horne was due to be played by Janet Jackson in a 2004 TV biopic titled Lena, but Horne barred Jackson from taking the part after Jackson flashed her near-naked breast during the halftime show of the 2004 Super Bowl.
 The movie was never made… Lena Horne was a longtime spokesperson for Sanka instant coffee, often singing a variation on the old Ink Spots pop hit “Java Jive”: “I love coffee, I love tea, I love my Sanka ’cause it loves me.”